 Later, he was transferred to Somerset, and then was sent back to Sand Patch, where they resided in the Sand Patch Hotel.
 Daughters Gertrude and Geraldine were born in Sand Patch in the early 1910s.

-Emery was left alone to raise their three daughters, seen here, from left to right: Gertrude, Mickey and Georgia.
-After being widowed, Emery worked primarily on the day shift so he could be home with his daughters in the evenings.
-Even so, he often would get called out at night when “someone was out of water,” recalled a daughter.
+Emery was left alone to raise their three daughters, Gertrude, Mickey and Georgia.
+As a widower, he scheduled his work primarily on the day shift so he could be home with his daughters in the evenings.
+Every so often, he would get called out at night when “someone was out of water,” recalled a daughter.
 Later, Emery was transferred from Sand Patch back to Somerset.

-Tragedy rocked the family again in October 1924.
-Strikingly attractive daughter Georgia died suddenly after an infection in the gums of her mouth following dental surgery.
-She was just age 16.
-The story was major news in the Somerset Herald, and while the story mis-identified her as 'Margaret,' it went on to say:
+The story was major news in the Somerset Herald, and while the article mis-identified her as 'Margaret,' it went on to say:

 Miss Younkin appeared to improve following her admission to the [Somerset] hospital and on Thursday morning when one of her younger sisters called on the telephone she was told that Margaret had passed a comfortable night and that she would be safe in attending school.
 A few minutes later Mr. Younkin received a telephone call from the hospital advising him that his daughter was in a dying condition, having taken a sudden change.
 Before Mr. Younkin reached the hospital, distant three or four blocks from his home, he was intercepted on the street by a messenger who told him that his daughter had passed away.

 Emery spent seven long years as a widower.
-At the age of 46, he then married his second wife, 48-year-old Elsie Zufall (1879-1961) on April 15, 1927.
+At the age of 46, on April 15, 1927, he married his second wife, 48-year-old Elsie Eleanor Zufall (1879-1961).
 She was the daughter of John and Rebecca (Houpt) Zufall of Somerset, PA.

 As a retirement gift, Emery received a platform rocking chair.
 Said the Leader, “It now occupies a prominent spot in the Younkin living-room where the genial railroader plans to sit back and take things easy.”

-Emery enjoyed 13 years of retired life.
-At age 79, he died on Feb.
+As he aged, Emery was burdened with hypertension and heart disease.
+After an acute heart attack, at age 79, Emery died on Feb.
 18, 1960.
 He was buried near his parents, first wife and daughter at the Rockwood IOOF Cemetery.

 Elsie outlived him by a little over a year.
-She passed away on June 7, 1961 and is buried with her husband.
+During that time, she fractured her left femur.
+Suffering from hardening of the arteries, she passed away on June 7, 1961, at age 82, and is buried next to Emery.

-~ Daughter Geraldine "Mickey" (Younkin) Newcomer Martin ~
+~ Daughter Geraldine Virginia "Mickey" (Younkin) Newcomer Cheverton Martin ~

 ~ Daughter Gertrude (Younkin) Christner Eckert Donaldson ~

-She was married three times -- to Paul Christner, John Eckert and William Donaldson.
-She and Paul had two sons: Gerald Christner and George Christner.
+She and Paul bore two sons: Gerald Emery Christner and George Wayne Christner.